 Lack of Training and New Opportunities

-Employees who feel stuck in their current position will be drawn to roles which promote good job progression and learning and development schemes.
+Employees who feel stuck in their current position will be drawn to roles that promote good job progression and learning and development schemes.

 Make sure to check in with your employees to see if they’re looking to learn something new, and check out some of the key pharma training providers to see how you could develop your current training schemes.
 Also make sure to regularly check in with your employees to understand their career goals and see what you can do to help them to achieve those within your company, not someone else’s.